Steering is an essential feature of non-locality in quantum theory

-\begin{prop} The quantum state and measurements that achieve the optimal value $\omega_q(g^{(1)})$ of the game $g^{(1)}$ do not obey the correspondence between the fine-grained uncertainty relations and the quantum value, i.e., for these optimal quantum strategies Alice is unable to steer Bob's system to the maximally certain states and vice versa. \end{prop}
+\begin{prop} The optimal quantum strategy for the game $G^{(7)}$ (achieving $\omega_\text{q}(G^{(7)}) \approx 0.782$) violates the uncertainty principle - quantum game value correspondence, i.e., Alice is unable to steer Bob's system to the maximally certain states and vice versa. \end{prop}